DORA vs SOX

 What It Is

 Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU regulation bolstering ICT resilience in finance against disruptions like cyberattacks.
-Applicable to 20 financial entity types and critical ICT providers, it mandates proactive, risk-based strategies, entering full force January 17, 2025.
+Applicable to 20 financial entity types and critical ICT providers, it mandates proactive, risk-based strategies, in full force since January 17, 2025.

 Key Components